Carleton Ultimate Team: 2016-2017

 With a promising 2016 postseason, a strong nucleus of returning talent, and the top recruiting class in the country, CUT entered 2017 as Ultiworld's #2 power-ranked team.
 The team came away from Florida Warm Up with some questions, having finished 4-3 but missing the bracket.
 The team's Sunday woes continued at Stanford Invite and Easterns, at which CUT performed well in pool play, but lost in quarters to Oregon and UMass, respectively.
 However, the consistent ability to beat and often blow out nationals contenders kept Carleton high in the computerized rankings as they entered the postseason.
 Saturday at Northwoods conferences felt like a foregone conclusion, with CUT and rivals Minnesota making light work of their competition to set up a classic matchup in finals on Sunday morning.
 In a cagey game, albeit one with regionals seeding implications, CUT locked up the conference title and the #1 seed at regionals with a 12-10 victory.
 The plush fields of Blaine, MN provided a prime setting for the 3-bid North Central Regionals, at which Carleton maintained their winning streak against Wisconsin, but fell in the finals to Minnesota on a lengthy universe point.

 CUT entered Nationals as the 6th overall seed and the second in their pool.
 CUT looked comfortable against Auburn to start the tournament, but were sloppy in a 15-10 loss to 3-seed North Carolina in their second game.
 The following day, CUT took care of business against 19th-seeded Oregon State 15-8, and in a must-win game against perennial contenders Colorado, ripped off break after break to win 15-8 going away.
 A 15-10 prequarters win against Michigan set up a quarterfinal against Minnesota, in which Carleton came back from an 8-5 halftime deficit to avenge their regionals loss 12-10, sending the team back to semifinals for the first time since 2013.
 The matchup against top-seeded UMass lived up to its billing, going to universe point, where Carleton's offense had two goals called back before punching in the third attempt for a 15-14 win.
 In the finals, broadcast live on ESPNU, CUT fulfilled their potential with a 15-11 win over UNC-Wilmington, capturing their 4th national championship.

+2019

+CUT failed to reach Nationals after getting upset by Iowa State ISUC in the regionals semis and then losing to Wisconsin in the 3rd place Game to Go.